rclone/rclone/docs/content/ftp.md

 #### --ftp-tls

-Use FTPS over TLS (Implicit)
+Use Implicit FTPS (FTP over TLS)
-When using implicit FTP over TLS the client will connect using TLS right from the start, which in turn breaks the compatibility with non-TLS-aware servers.
+When using implicit FTP over TLS the client connects using TLS right from the start which breaks compatibility with non-TLS-aware servers.
 This is usually served over port 990 rather than port 21.
 Cannot be used in combination with explicit FTP.